-The maritime contractor Heerema, based in Rotterdam, can call itself the first climate neutral company in its field.
+Heerema Marine Contractors, based in Leiden in The Netherlands, can call itself the first climate neutral company in its field.
 They have achieved this by preventing, reducing and offsetting CO2 emissions.
 A big step, because a maritime contractor has an enormous footprint due to its fuel consumption.
 The goal: to be 100% climate neutral by 2025.

-Carbon Advisors Jouke Roelfzema and Marjan van Beek of Climate Neutral Group worked with the maritime contractor.
+Carbon Advisors Jouke Roelfzema and Marjan Verbeek of Climate Neutral Group worked with the Heerema Marine Contractors.
 Roelfzema: “The initial request was to make all offshore activities climate neutral.
 Our role was to show the best way to do that.”
-Climate Neutral Group and Heerema have found the point on the horizon to aim for.
+Climate Neutral Group and Heerema Marine Contractors have found the point on the horizon to aim for.
 They have drawn up a ‘Roadmap To 2025’, a guide for achieving their climate goals.
 “We do this by offsetting 100% in the first year, and then reducing more and more every year.”

 Vincent Doedee, International Sustainability Manager at Heerema Marine Contractors: